tu2/os_specific/os/README.md

-# OpenBSD specific howto and config
+# OpenBSD install howto and config

 This repository contains some basic scripts and a short howto_install_openbsd tutorial.